Welcome to Robinson College!

 The dress code for Formal Hall is smart casual and members of the college must wear their gowns.

 Gowns are required for the Matriculation Dinner and Formal Hall.
-Cambridge’s clothier shops where you can get advice and buy gowns (both used and new) are Ryder and Amies (on King's Parade), A.E.
+Clothier shops in Cambridge, where you can get advice and buy gowns (both used and new), are Ryder and Amies (on King's Parade), A.E.
 Clothier (on Pembroke Street), and Ede and Ravenscroft (on Trumpington Street).
 However, a better option may be to buy it through the Graduate Union.